PoonLab/sierra-local/paper/paper.md

 and confers full control over data provenance.
 The ability to apply ASI-encoded algorithms locally (offline) also makes this part of the laboratory workflow robust to network availabilty may be particularly important for laboratories situated in resource-limited settings.

-The emulation of an established genotype interpretation system to process unaligned nucleotide sequences andproduce identical resistance predictions and data summaries in a small, standalone package was not a trivial undertaking.
-Despite the relative simplificity of the rules- based HIVdb algorithm, there were a large number of pre-processing and post-processing steps that were necessary to adapt to maximize concordance with the original system.
-We hope releasing our lightweight, open-source implementation of the HIVdb ASI will further democratize HIV drug resistance genotyping across providers of HIV care.
+We hope this lightweight, open-source implementation of the HIVdb ASI will further democratize HIV drug resistance genotyping across providers of HIV care.